AblionGE/IntelligentAgents2015/reactive/doc/report.md

 \end{figure}

 ## Comments
 We can observe on these different graphs (which represent the reward per km) that the random agent is in all cases worst than the reactive agents.
-Another observation is that the reward per km and the reward per task (both of them are strongly correlated) become quite constant in the time.
+Another observation is that the reward per km and the reward per task\footnote{You can observe values in the console during a run.} (both of them are strongly correlated) become quite constant in the time.
 It means that the agents will have a constant gain over time.

 About the choice of $\gamma$, we can observe that it does not influence so much the reward.
 Indeed, we see that rewards are close to each other.
 Nevertheless, we observe something strange : it happens sometimes that when the $\gamma$ is small, the reward is slitely better than when the $\gamma$ is bigger.
 It surprises us because when $\gamma$ is bigger, the algorithm considers more step in the future to give the best action to the agent.
 Agents with a small $\gamma$ will take more tasks because it only considers a close future.
-On the contrary, agents with a bigger $\gamma$ should consider further in the future and take better decisions for having a better reward.
 We can maybe explain this behavior with the fact that rewards are a bit huge compared to the cost of travelling from one city to another (even if the city is the closest neighbour).
 We also observe that the ```Best(S)``` vectors for different $\gamma$ is often the same (or with 2-3 differences) and the randomness of task appearance makes that some agents with smaller $\gamma$ have a better reward than others with a bigger $\gamma$.